microsoft/MonitoFi/README.md

   One Place for monitoring Health and Performance of your Apache NiFi Cluster!

-  MiFi runs as an external program to Apache NiFi Cluster and monitors the health and performance of the cluster using Data polled using Apache NiFi-API.
+  MiFi runs as an external program to Apache NiFi Cluster and monitors the health and performance of the cluster.
+It is backed by Data polled using Apache NiFi-API.
-  MiFi container can be deployed anywhere as long as it is able to access the Apache NiFi Cluster (in same vnet or publicly exposed Apache NiFi Cluster).
+  MiFi container can be deployed anywhere as long as it is able to access the Apache NiFi Cluster (in same vnet or via public URL for Apache NiFi Cluster).
+  It Supports SECURE as well as UNSECURE NiFi Clusters.

   There are 2 configurations in which this application can be deployed.

-  One is storing data on prem and another is in Azure Application Insights.
+  1. Stores Monitoring Data locally using InfluxDB and Display via Grafana.
+  2. Stores Data in Azure Application Insights Resource & locally in InfluxDB and Display via Grafana.

+  Both Options Support Sending Timely Alerts/Notifications to Microsoft Teams or Email via Grafana whenever anomalies in cluster or execution of flow are detected.

   On premises :
-  MiFi uses InfluxDB for storing the monitoring data locally and uses Grafana to plot various Graphs in Dashboards & Send Timely Alerts incase anomalies are detected.
+  MiFi uses InfluxDB for storing the monitoring data locally and uses Grafana to plot various charts & queries in Dashboards & Send Timely Alerts incase anomalies in cluster or execution of flow are detected.
+These queries can be easily configured based on your needs.

-  Application Insights: Using a Simple Instrumentation Key Received when creating an Application Insights Resource in Azure, all the NiFi monitoring data can be pushed to Azure.
-Using Grafana & AIDashboard various graphs are plotted using Kusto Query Language.
+  Application Insights: Using a Simple Instrumentation Key Received when creating an Application Insights Resource in Azure, all the MiFi monitoring data can be pushed to Azure.
+This data can be viewed using Grafana by importing included AIDashboard.
+Queries for data in Application Insights are written using Kusto Query Language and are easy to modify.

   Visit https://github.com/tushardhadiwal/docker-influxdb-grafana for Grafana And InfludDB Support.
   Visit https://github.com/microsoft/MiFi for MiFi Source Code.